 Y - Z Prefix on type of approach

-LNAV and VNAV
+LNAV, LNAV + and VNAV

 IFR Alternates